WillLankenau13/inclementWeatherGoat/README.md

 It should be noted that although we only considered players with 4 or more inclement weather games, 4 games is still quite a small sample size.
 Out of the 36 quarterbacks who had 4 or more inclement weather games, only 9 had more than 10.
 Of the 3 best and 3 worst quarterbacks listed above, all but 1 had 4-6 inclement weather games; Rodgers had 18 inclement weather games.
 So, the ratings for 5 of the 6 players listed above could reasonably be attributed to their small sample size rather than them inherently performing especially well or poorly in inclement weather.

+# Acknowledgements

+I worked on this project in David Stein's sports statistics class at Montgomery Blair High School.
+My groupmates were Vinay Raman, Eric Wang, and Lydia Chan.

 # Info